octavioamu/start/README.md

 * 0.1.0 Initial Release
 * 0.1.1 Creates the grunt folder and separates the tasks
 * 0.1.2 Creates app/development and public/production structure enviroments
-* 0.1.3 Creates the task folder.
+* 0.1.3 Creates the task directory.

 ##License